brianle18/maincode_homework/report/ilm/main.typ

 The `lingua` library also allows for detecting from a subset of languages and has an interface for batch processing.
 `lingua` also contains a quicker detection mode which sacrifices some accuracy for speed.

-Another library #link("https://github.com/LlmKira/fast-langdetect")[`fast-langdetect`] claims to provide high speed language detection using `fasttext` models but was not explored in this initial pipeline.
+Another library `fast-langdetect` @fastlangdetect claims to provide high speed language detection using `fasttext` models but was not explored in this initial pipeline.

-A final library `langid` was considered but not explored due to time constraints.
+A final library `langid` @langid2012 was considered but not explored due to time constraints.
 The `langid` library contains a larger set of languages (97) compared to `langdetect` (55) and `lingua` (75) so may provide better coverage for edge cases.
 For the sake of determining only English language text, this was not explored further.